United States lightship Barnegat (LV-79): History

 Barnegat was built in 1904 by the New York Shipbuilding Company in Camden.
 The vessel served from 1904 to 1924 as the lightship for Five Fathom Bank, which is located 15 mi from the Cape May Lighthouse.
 The vessel was then used as a relief for the next two years.
 In 1927 the vessel was assigned to the Barnegat Lighthouse station.
 In 1942 the vessel was withdrawn from the Barnegat station to serve as an examination vessel at Edgemoor, Delaware.
 Barnegat would inspect all vessels entering the Delaware River until 1945.
 The vessel returned to the Barnegat station, where it served until it was decommissioned on 3 March 1967.
 Barnegat was then donated to the Chesapeake Bay Maritime Museum in Saint Michaels, Maryland.
-The museum was unable to keep up with the maintenance of the vessel and sold the vessel to the Heritage Ship Guild in 1970 to be displayed at Penn's Landing.
+The museum was unable to keep up with the maintenance of the vessel and sold the vessel to the Philadelphia Ship Preservation Guild in 1970 to be displayed at Penn's Landing.